Automated Network Task Scheduling in rConfig V8

 Configuration:

-- Target selection: Devices, categories, or tags to receive snippets
+- Target selection: Devices, command groups, tags, or Smart Groups (V8.2.1+) to receive snippets

-- Snippet selection: Choose which configuration snippets to deploy
+- Snippet selection: Choose which configuration snippet to deploy (one snippet per task)

 - Schedule: Set deployment frequency